swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 Consent management
 ====================

-Here, you can see the STCS ID for the just created patient.
-Equally, the age of the patient is displayed - this is important, as the patient might need to re-consent.
-The patient might need to re-consent due to a variety of situations, such as: patient is under 18 at the time of the transplantation, patient was not able to give consent at the time of transplantion, etc.
+The consent status for a STCS patient needs to be provided.
+Depending on the age of the patient, the patient might need to re-consent.

+A re-consent might need to happen due to a variety of situations, such as: patient is under 18 at the time of the transplantation, patient was not able to give consent at the time of transplantion, etc.

 For example, in the case of the patient 90000034, age 14, the default re-consent is set to "Yes" (and it can not be edited), as shown below.
 If the patient was an adult, the default re-consent would be set to "No".